-In the context of piping reliability analysis, 'opaque-with-constraints' means that while an analysis is concerned with the details of piping failures (i.e., causes, attributes and influence factors, industry-wide and plant-specific operating experience), it does not include explicit modeling of an entire piping system with its components such as welds, nozzles, bends, elbows, etc. The opaque approach looks at a piping system as a whole; i.e., without explicit recognition of geometry or individual welds, elbows. etc. In other words, the analysis 'blocks out' the individual features of a piping system design unimportant plant deemed to analytical safety/PSA results. discrimination, etc.
+In the context of piping reliability analysis, 'opaque-with-constraints' means that while an analysis is concerned with the details of piping failures (i.e., causes, attributes and influence factors, industry-wide and plant-specific operating experience), it does not include explicit modeling of an system with entire piping its components such as welds, nozzles, bends, elbows, etc. The opaque approach looks at a piping system as a whole; i.e., without explicit recognition of geometry or individual welds, elbows, etc. In other words, the analysis 'blocks out' the individual features of a piping system design unimportant plant deemed to safety/PSA analytical results, discrimination, etc.

-Validation of an estimate solely on the basis of referencing published
+Validation of an estimate solely